Kong/kongponents/docs/guide/contributing.md

 ## Testing your component

-You're free to play around with your component on the local instance of the docs site by running `yarn docs:dev`; however, you may also want to test your local changes in a consuming application.
+You're free to play around with your component on the local instance of the docs site by running `pnpm docs:dev`; however, you may also want to test your local changes in a consuming application.

 1. Run `yarn link` from the root of the Kongponents repository